Marie-L/CV/README.md

 I’m an experienced software developer who loves to learn new things.
 I'm hard working, I complete tasks in a timely manner and I’m currently looking for an exiting new opportunity.

-# Relevant Experience
+## Relevant Experience

-**Lewisham Multilingual Advice Service** Full Stack Software Developer
+**Lewisham Multilingual Advice Service** / Full Stack Software Developer

-- November 2019 - Present
+_November 2019 - Present_

-**The Wellcome Trust** Software Developer Apprentice
+**The Wellcome Trust** / Software Developer Apprentice

-- March 2018 - October 2019
+_March 2018 - October 2019_

+- Responsible for writing code which meets required specifications; fixing bugs; participating effectively in an Agile team, learning new technologies and staying up to date with existing ones.

+- Main achievements: working within a team who proposed an idea to improve infrastructure.
+Our aim was to support staff across the organisation to work more collaboratively and efficiently.
+This has resulted in me becoming the co - owner of a medium sized feature, ‘Project Group Pages’ template for the organisation’s intranet, Trustnet.

+- Developed: Software Development, Agile and Version Control skills

 # Other Experience and Interests